-Type a value in the Nib size box on the property bar.

-To change the size of the brush nib, you can also drag in the image window while holding down Shift.
+Set the size of the brush nib Type a value in the Nib size box on the property bar.
+To change the size of the brush nib, you can also drag in the image window while holding down Shift .
 Drag towards the nib's center to decrease the radius, or away from the nib's center to increase it.

-Type a value in the Rate box on the property bar.

-To adjust the speed, you can also drag in the image window while holding down Alt.
+Set the speed of the effect Type a value in the Rate box on the property bar.
+To adjust the speed, you can also drag in the image window while holding down Alt .
+Use the pressure of a digital pen to control the effect Click the Pen pressure button 📥 🕏 on the property bar.